 Included in this kit:

-- A hand printed linen panel, approximately 50x100 cm to make a cushion.
+- A hand printed linen panel, approximately 50x50 cm

 - 7 shades of linen threads, ten skeins in total